raminmohammadi/MLOps/Labs/Data_Storage_Warehouse_Labs/Lab2/README.md

 ## Conclusion
 This lab allows you to practice advanced data analysis and visualization techniques using BigQuery, reinforcing the importance of extracting and sharing insights from data.

-## Deliverables
-- Submit your SQL queries along with screenshots of the visualizations you created.
-- Upload the exported Google Sheets or CSV file containing your query results.

----

-This version is structured in a way that’s typical for a GitHub README, making it easy to follow and upload.